 Once Regius had publicly established his independence vis-à-vis Descartes in 1647, he began to publish a theory of knowledge that reflected his medical interests (Bellis, 2013) and complemented the account of human nature that he adopted in opposition to his former mentor.
 The result was an epistemology that was closer to that which appeared, almost four decades later, in Locke’s Essay than anything that he had read in Descartes.
 This transition had begun while drafting Fundamenta physices, in which Regius denied the need for any innate ideas, including even the idea of God.

 The mind, in order to think, does not seem to need innate ideas, images, notions or axioms; rather, its innate faculty of thinking is sufficient on its own in order for it to complete all its thinking activities.
 This is evident in the perception of pain, colour, taste, and other similar perceptions, which are genuinely perceived by the mind, although none of those ideas is innate.
 Nor is there any reason why some ideas rather than others should be innate by their very nature.
 (Regius 1646, 251)

 Regius supported this with the claim that a young person who had not been educated would, if asked, deny knowledge of things of which they had no experience (1654, 251).
-Since an innate idea of God was central to the Cartesian project, Regius made his own thesis explicit by denying that too: “Even the idea of God … does not seem to be innate in us, but is produced in us initially by observing things or is passed on to us by others” (Regius 1646, 252).
+Since an innate idea of God was central to the Cartesian project, Regius made his own position explicit by also denying that the idea of God is innate: “Even the idea of God … does not seem to be innate in us, but is produced in us initially by observing things or is passed on to us by others” (Regius 1646, 252).